 Clarifications and Corrections

-Page 73: 40 percent with serious mental illness: 40 percent of residents in residential care communities under age 65 have been diagnosed with “serious mental illnesses” (SMIs)–the percentage of other residents identified as having SMIs is much lower.
+Page 73: “about 40 percent of their residents are labeled with ‘serious mental illness.'”
+About 40 percent of residents in residential care communities under age 65 have been diagnosed with “serious mental illnesses” (SMIs)–the percentage of other residents identified as having SMIs is much lower.
 However, the total number actually increases substantially when adding in residents of all ages identified as having various mental disorders and/or “behavioral symptoms” for which they were reportedly drugged with psychotropics for behavioral-control purposes.
+That said, there appear to be overlaps between this data and what in other data is termed “long-term care facilities,” so more rigorous study and analysis are needed.
+Also see endnote above.
 Khatutsky G. “Residential Care Communities and Their Residents in 2010: A National Portrait.”
 DHHS Publication No. 2016-1041.
 National Center for Health Statistics (2016). https://www.cdc.gov/nchs/ data/nsrcf/nsrcf_chartbook.pdf

-Page 136 no broad consensus: “Resource Document On Involuntary Outpatient Commitment And Related Programs Of Assisted Outpatient Treatment.”
+Page 136: “no broad consensus.”
+The actual reference source is “Resource Document On Involuntary Outpatient Commitment And Related Programs Of Assisted Outpatient Treatment.”
 American Psychiatric Association.
 (October 2015.) http://apapsy.ch/Involuntary